timKraeuter/object-diagram-js/README.md

 ## Object diagram debugger

-The UI used in the [visual debugger IntelliJ plugin](https://plugins.jetbrains.com/plugin/16851-visual-debugger) in the folder `starter/debugger`.
+The UI used in the [visual debugger IntelliJ plugin](https://plugins.jetbrains.com/plugin/16851-visual-debugger) is configured in the folder `starter/debugger`.
-This serves as an example how the library can be used and customized.
+This serves as an example how the library can be used and customized (here we added a **Websocket connection** to read debug data live).

 ### Installing dependencies

 ```console
 npm i
 cd starter